-What I did realise was that it ain’t gonna be just a pleasure cruise, but a lot of hard work is going to be needed to get to that golden 5,000 mark.
+What I did realise was that it ain’t gonna be just a pleasure cruise, but a lot of hard work is going to be needed to get to that golden £5,000 mark.
+I realise that building a good business online is not a get-rich-quick exercise.
+Dedication and long term effort are required.

 As I said, I signed up for Wealthy Affiliate on September 14th 2018.
-I started training there, some of which I found very easy as it involved WordPress, and I was already creating my own websites, so breezed through that bit of the instruction.
+I started the training there, some of which I found very easy as it involved WordPress, and I was already creating my own websites, so breezed through that bit of the instruction without too much of a hitch.

 The great thing is that, for people who know absolutely nothing about finding a profitable niche, building websites, structuring them and adding keywords to allow Google and the search engines to find the damn thing, the training handles it all.
 You’ll be an internet sensation in no time (well, maybe a few months).